 This one could be lumped under hiking but it was way too cool of an experience to not get its own slide.
 Each month, Duke Energy releases the dam to Lake Glenville, and for those who time it right (because of this schedule), you can watch a small stream of water turn into a behemoth waterfall right in front of your eyes.
 As some would say, it’s Biblical.
 We went in the middle of summer and it was still chilly, so bring a rain resistant jacket and make sure to check out more info here on how to get there.
 You’ll definitely want to get there early to scope out a good spot for photos, it gets quite crowded!

 You can’t come to the mountains and not take advantage of one of the many trails they have here.
 There is a range of difficulty levels and experiences.
-From moderately easy hikes like Whiteside Mountain (pictured), to steep inclines with impressive waterfall views, there is no shortage of trails to go on.
+From moderately easy hikes like Whiteside Mountain and Yellow Mountain to steep inclines with impressive waterfall views, there is no shortage of trails to go on.

 I’ve heard the joke that Cashiers is like a rain forest too often to count and it’s true!
 This place gets a lot of rain and the vegetation is so lush, it’s no wonder the joke is made.
 That’s possibly why there are so many Garden stores to poke around in.
 I like stopping at them because they always have impressive displays of antique hydrangeas, impatiens, and seasonal dahlia’s, it makes for a fun pit stop between all of the antique stores.
 I really enjoyed the display at Chattooga Gardens, I loved the winding trellises of daisy vine and the dinner plate dahlias that were in front.